ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

     secondary product
     secondary products
-        Producted created by a frontend requiring one or more other products and some extra processing.
+        :term:Swath product <swath product>` created by a frontend requiring one or more other products and some extra processing.
 Secondary products may require :term:`raw products` or other secondary products.